The Viking Settler Ingólfur Arnarson, Mt. Ingólfsfjall and Ingólfsskáli Turf Longhouse in South Iceland

 Photo taken at the Settlement Exhibition 871 ± 2

-Ingólfur's settlement land was big, all the way from Ölfusá river in the east to Hvalfjörður in the west.
+Ingólfur's settlement land was big, all the way from the Ölfusá river in the east to Hvalfjörður in the west.

-A museum was built around the remains and you can visit them at the Settlement Exhibition 871 ± 2.
+A museum was built around the remains, and you can visit them at the Settlement Exhibition 871 ± 2.

 The statue of Ingólfur at Arnarhóll Reykjavík